DreamLab/vmshepherd-aws-drivers/README.rst

 Introduction
 ------------

-Provides plugin for ``VmShepherd`` - driver allows to store runtime data and lock management in postgres database.
+Provides plugin for `VmShepherd <https://github.com/DreamLab/VmShepherd>`_ .
+Drivers allows to view panel with autoscaling groups and use rpc api from vmshepherd

 Installation